doga/rdf-dataflow/README.md

 - [Turtle](https://www.w3.org/TR/rdf12-turtle/) and [TriG](https://www.w3.org/TR/rdf12-trig/) support RDF 1.2, but  writing serialisers and deserialisers for those formats is non-trivial, and they make it impossible to ensure that a document hasn't been truncated.

-- [N-Quads](https://www.w3.org/TR/rdf12-n-quads/) and [N-Triples](https://w3c.github.io/rdf-n-triples/spec/) support RDF 1.2 and writing serialisers and deserialisers for those formats is about as simple as `RDF Dataflow`, but these formats make it impossible to ensure that a document hasn't been truncated.
+- [N-Quads](https://www.w3.org/TR/rdf12-n-quads/) and [N-Triples](https://w3c.github.io/rdf-n-triples/spec/) support RDF 1.2, but writing serialisers and deserialisers for those formats is somewhat more difficult than for `RDF Dataflow`, and these formats also make it impossible to ensure that a document hasn't been truncated.

 ## Usage example